American Eagle says holiday season sales off to strong start

 Analysts polled by research firm Consensus Metrix are expecting 3.9 percent growth for American Eagle’s fourth quarter.

-“The holiday season is off to a solid start, and we are optimistic as we look ahead,” said Schottenstein, who previously served as the company’s CEO for a decade, until he stepped down in 2002.
+“The holiday season is off to a solid start, and we are optimistic as we look ahead,” Schottenstein said in a statement.

 The Pittsburgh, Pennsylvania-based company also forecast adjusted earnings of about 40-42 cents per share for the fourth quarter, in-line with estimates, according to Thomson Reuters I/B/E/S.

-In contrast, rival Aeropostale Inc ARO.N expects same-store sales for the vital holiday quarter to decline by low- to mid-single digits.

-The struggling mall-based retailer also forecast fourth-quarter adjusted net loss of 4-17 cents per share, well below analysts’ average estimates a profit of 2 cents.

-American Eagle, unlike rivals Aeropostale and Abercrombie & Fitch Co (ANF.N), has managed to win back shoppers by upgrading its merchandise to reflect trends such as festival- and bohemian-inspired dresses and tops, shirt dresses, and denim pencil skirts.
+American Eagle, unlike rivals Aeropostale Inc and Abercrombie & Fitch Co, has managed to win back shoppers by upgrading its merchandise to reflect trends such as festival- and bohemian-inspired dresses and tops, shirt dresses, and denim pencil skirts.

-“It was a very strong quarter for AEO amid a disastrous quarter for most mall-based retailers,” Nomura analyst Simeon Siegel said.

 The company, which has also benefited from shifting away from once popular logo-centric clothing, said its net income jumped to $74.1 million, or 38 cents per share, in the third quarter ended Oct.
 31, from $9 million, or 5 cents per share, a year earlier.